melissadiep94/covid19-project/README.md

     - Hypothesis: negative correlation
 4. What is the correlation between gender and # of cases?
     - Hypothesis: gender affects likelihood of getting Covid
-6. What is the correlation between age and # of cases?
+5. What is the correlation between age and # of cases?
     - Hypothesis: age affects likelihood of getting Covid
+6. What effect does location have on the number of cases?
+    -Hypothesis: The closer you are to a major sity, the more cases there are.

 ## Data Sources
 1. CDC Data (June '21 data) - API